 This is an excellent qualification to have on a C.V. and girls will be awarded a St. John’s Ambulance Young First Aiders’ Certificate valid for 3 years.

 The Sports Leaders’ Award is a course offered to Study (sixth form) pupils.
 They have the opportunity to develop leadership skills by planning and leading a sports activity.
 They develop skills in organisation and communication as well as gaining confidence in leadership tasks.
 The course is based on practical assessment and a record of achievement log that is assessed by internal and external moderators.
 Pupils are given the chance to work with the younger years in the school during lunchtime practices and core PE lessons.
 It is a hugely popular course which is valuable not just for pupils’ CVs but also gives them tools for working and leading teams in the future.

-- Art Club – This is for junior students who will learn various aspects of fine art – discover new creative talents each week!
+- Art Club – This is for Years 7 -10 who will learn various aspects of fine art – discover new creative talents each week!